Eligibility

 The amount of fee assistance provided per child is based on:

-- The cumulative provider rate cap determined for the fee assistance calculation
+- The provider rate cap determined for your geographic area.

 - Be a U.S. Citizen or Legal Permanent Resident